xBlazeTECH/lansing.io/README.md

-# lansing.io
+# Lansing's Personal Website
-My Personal Website
+This website is under development.
+Website located at http://lansing.io